Petco Park: Football

 On January 25, 2017, following the relocation of the Chargers NFL franchise to Los Angeles, it was announced that exploratory discussions were taking place regarding the possibility of playing the Holiday Bowl at Petco Park in future years.
 On June 24, 2021, the Padres announced a partnership with the San Diego Bowl Game Association for the Holiday Bowl to take place at Petco Park for a minimum of the next five years.
-The first Holiday Bowl at Petco Park would have taken place on December 28, 2021 between the UCLA Bruins and NC State Wolfpack.
-Hours before kickoff, UCLA withdrew due to positive COVID tests and the game was canceled.
+The first Holiday Bowl at Petco Park would have taken place on December 28, 2021, between the UCLA Bruins and NC State Wolfpack.
+Hours before kickoff, UCLA withdrew due to positive COVID tests and the game was cancelled.
+The 2022 Holiday Bowl was played as scheduled.
+On June 11, 2024, it was announced that the Holiday Bowl would be moving from Petco Park to Snapdragon Stadium.

-Ice hockey

-Petco Park is considered a future venue for both AHL Outdoor Classic and NHL Winter Classic.
-As they are both under the same ownership, it is possible that the San Diego Gulls would play the Outdoor Classic on New Year's Eve with the Anaheim Ducks playing the Winter Classic on New Year's Day.
-If awarded the Winter Classic, the Ducks would invite teams such as the Los Angeles Kings, San Jose Sharks, Vegas Golden Knights, Colorado Avalanche or Dallas Stars to be their opponent.
+Holiday Bowl results

+Rankings are based on the AP poll prior to the game being played.

+Rodeo

+The inaugural San Diego Rodeo was held at Petco Park on January 12–14, 2024.
+The second San Diego Rodeo will return on January 10–12, 2025.

 Concerts

 Other events

 Season 11 auditions for the singing reality-television program American Idol were held Friday, July 8, 2011, at Petco Park.

 In 2011, the Food Network filmed a "Chairman's Challenge" at Petco Park that was to air as part of Season 4, episode 2 of The Next Iron Chef.

-In 2019, TwitchCon took place in the Convention Center with the TwitchCon Party featuring Blink-182, Madeon, Au/Ra, and Y2K was held on September 28, 2019 at Petco Park.
+In 2019, TwitchCon took place in the Convention Center with the TwitchCon Party featuring Blink-182, Madeon, Au/Ra, and Y2K was held on September 28, 2019, at Petco Park.

+On April 21, 2025, during the Monday Night Raw after WrestleMania 41, it was announced during the commercial break, that Survivor Series: WarGames (2025) would take place at Petco Park.
+It is the first Survivor Series event to be held in an outside venue and the first to be held in a stadium.

-Comic-Con International
+San Diego Comic-Con

-Due to a lack of space in the Convention Center, Comic-Con International and other companies associated with entertainment have been allowed to host activities in Petco Park.
-On July 29, 2018, Rocket League held their third birthday party as an offsite event part of San Diego Comic-Con 2018.
+Due to a lack of space in the San Diego Convention Center, San Diego Comic-Con and other events associated with entertainment have been allowed to host activities in Petco Park.
+On July 29, 2018, Rocket League held their third birthday party as an offsite event part of San Diego Comic-Con.